 Undoubtedly, it is challenging to control our anger when things happen unexpectedly in our daily lives.
 But doing our best to manage it in a healthy way will help in guarding our heart against any harm as from it flow the springs of life.
 (Proverbs 4:23)

-If, as a woman, you are struggling with anger, I’d love to connect with you.
-Book a free discovery session (Cindy@anewforpurpose.com) to find out how working with a coach can help you understand and manage it better.
+If, as a woman, you are always angry and want to understand why, I’d love to connect with you.
+Book a free discovery session on Cindy@anewforpurpose.com